Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 This feature is intended to avoid compatibility issues with applications that assume the underlying filesystem to be always FAT12 and therefore expect total or free space information of up to 32MB.

-If an environment item named ZALLOC is created with a value (case insensitive) of ON (command `SET ZALLOC=ON` in the command interpreter prompt), the reduced allocation information mode becomes the zero allocation information mode.
+If an environment item named `ZALLOC` is created with a value (case insensitive) of `ON` (command `SET ZALLOC=ON` in the command interpreter prompt), the reduced allocation information mode becomes the zero allocation information mode.
 In this case, ALLOC will return a free space of zero for the drives that have this mode active.
-This is useful because calculating the free space on a device (at the end of a DIR command, for example) may take a somewhat long time on large devices (about 4 seconds in Z80 mode for a SD card, for example); when the zero allocation information mode is active, this time is reduced to zero.
+This is useful because calculating the free space on a device (at the end of a DIR command, for example) may take a somewhat long time on slow and large devices (about 4 seconds in Z80 mode for an SD card, for example); when the zero allocation information mode is active, this time is reduced to zero.

-The zero allocation information mode is available since Nextor 2.0.3.

 ### 2.7.
 Z80 access mode